Evening Primrose family (Onagraceae)

 Range & Habitat: Small Sundrops is a boreal species that is restricted to NE Illinois, where it is native.
 This plant is rare in Illinois and state-listed as 'endangered.'
 Habitats include sand prairies, gravel prairies, sandy savannas and open woodlands, and abandoned sandy fields.
 In some parts of its range, this wildflower is found in damp depressions of various kinds.
 Occasional wildfires and brush-removal are beneficial because they reduce competition from woody vegetation.

 Faunal Associations: The flowers are cross-pollinated by bees, skippers, and butterflies; a Halictid bee, Lasioglossum oenotherae, is an oligolege (specialist pollinator) of Oenothera spp.
 These insects suck nectar from the flowers, and some bees also collect pollen for their larvae.
 There are several insects that feed on Oenothera spp.
 They include the caterpillars of Eudryas unio (Pearly Wood Nymph), Schinia florida (Primrose Moth), and some Mompha spp.
 (Momphid Moths).
-Other insect feeders include the seed-eating weevils Tyloderma aereum and Tyloderma foveolatum, the weevil Chalcodermus collaris, and the aphid Anoecia oenotherae.
+Other insect feeders include the weevils Tyloderma foveolatum and Chalcodermus collaris, and the aphid Anoecia oenotherae.
 The seeds of Oenothera spp. are eaten to a minor extent by the Eastern Goldfinch and Mourning Dove, while the foliage is sometimes eaten by White-Tailed Deer.

 Photographic Location: A nature preserve in Cook County, Illinois.
 The photograph was taken by Lisa Culp (Copyright © 2009).